JT McNamara: Injured jockey paralysed after Cheltenham fall

 Jockey JT McNamara is remaining positive despite being paralysed by injuries sustained in a fall at the Cheltenham Festival.

-The 37-year-old had surgery after fracturing two vertebrae and remains at Bristol's Frenchay Hospital.
+The 37-year-old and remains at Bristol's Frenchay Hospital.

 "Whilst he suffered a neck injury resulting in paralysis, JT has made progress and is in a positive frame of mind," read a family statement.